 Meet Our Company Artists

-Emerson is the Co-Founder and Artistic Director of City Ballet Theater School and Company.
+Emerson is the Co-Founder, Co-Creative Director, and Artistic Director of City Ballet Theater School and Company.
 She has been teaching for over a decade at a variety of schools throughout the Midwest and Florida, as well as through her own online dance school, Emerson Online Studio, where she teaches students from all across the country.

-Emerson is a Progressing Ballet Technique Certified Instructor (Junior, Senior, and Advanced), having trained in all levels of the program and successfully completed the PBT Certification Teachers Workshop under the direction of their Official Tutor of the USA, Robyn Segel Shifren.
+She is also a Progressing Ballet Technique Certified Instructor (Junior, Senior, and Advanced), having trained in all levels of the program and successfully completed the PBT Certification Teachers Workshop under the direction of their Official Tutor of the USA, Robyn Segel Shifren.

 Emerson has had the privilege of serving in top company positions over the years, including directing her own contemporary dance company, Anazao Dance, which she officially founded when she was only seventeen years old.
 At age nineteen, she became one of the youngest Ballet Mistresses of the Missouri Contemporary Ballet, teaching weekly company class for the professional company members.